chuhoaianh/Getting_And_Cleaning_Data/CodeBook.md

     - fbodybodygyromag-std
     - fbodybodygyrojerkmag-mean
     - fbodybodygyrojerkmag-std

-*Please note that, the lable of x, y, z will be combined into one xyz in this code book (not letting the codebook too long), for example: tbodyacc-mean-x, tbodyacc-mean-y, tbodyacc-mean-z -> tbodyacc-mean-xyz.
-In the data set they will still be seperated*

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Then save this second tidy data set to "MergedClean_Average_dataset.txt"
 - tidy_data2: is a 180 x 68 data frame which includes average of each variable for each activity at each subject.
     - 180 rows: each subject performed 6 activites as shown above, there are 30 subjects, therefore 180 rows (30 x 6).